Sanian-Creations/jai-view/README.md

 vw, ok = view_safe(src, 12, 5, trunc=true);         // "" ok=false

-// Views starting before the array
+// Views starting before the array.
 // ?????0123456789
 //   |---|

+// NOTE: This is always treated as an invalid view and cannot be truncated.
+//       *_safe variants always return false if you do this.

 neg3 := -3;
 vw = view(src, -3, 5);   // Comptime assert because -3 is constant
 vw = view(src, neg3, 5); // Runtime assert
 vw = view(src, neg3, 5, trunc=true); // Still runtime assert, truncation only works at the end
+vw, ok = view_safe(src, neg3, 5, trunc=true); // "" ok=false

-// Though I could add an additional option for truncation from the start, I have found no good reason for it.
+// Though I could add an additional option for truncation from the start, I have found no good
-// If you have a good reason, or other things that could be added, let me know in the SB discord, @Sanian
+// reason for it.
+If you have a good reason, or other things that could be added, let me know
+// in the SB discord, @Sanian
 ```